kwkraus/HOW-Sessions/sessions/asp-net-core/docs/5-Production Ready Apps.md

 [Reference Doc](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/error-handling?view=aspnetcore-3.0#usestatuscodepageswithreexecute)

+Discuss the reasons and benefits of this middleware registration.

 This method is commonly used when the app should:

 - Process the request without redirecting to a different endpoint.
 For web apps, the client's browser address bar reflects the originally requested endpoint.